Snaacky/theindex/docs/search-engine-api.md

 - `subItems` (optional) `array` of objects.
 Each object describes one sub item and has the following properties:

-  - `number` (required), a positive `integer` greater than 1, describes for e.g. an anime episode the episode number.
+  - `number` (required), a positive `integer` greater or equal than 1, describes for e.g. an anime episode the episode number.
 Passing an invalid value results in the sub item being ignored.

   - `url` (required), absolute http(s) `url` to the content.
 Users will be redirected to the page provided in the field.
 Passing an invalid value results in the sub item being ignored.